Nissan X-Trail

 The Nissan X-Trail (日産・エクストレイル, Nissan Ekusutoreiru) is a compact crossover SUV produced by the Japanese automaker Nissan since 2000, replacing the Rasheen and Terrano II.
 Since 2018, it is positioned between the Qashqai and the larger Murano.

-Since the third-generation model, the X-Trail became the same vehicle as the North American market Rogue.
-For the first time, the X-Trail became available with three-row seating as an option.
+Since the third-generation model, the X-Trail became the same vehicle as the Rogue sold in the United States and Canada.
+Also for the first time since the third-generation model, the X-Trail became available with third-row seating as an option (however the third-row seating option is not available on the Rogue version sold exclusively in the US and Canada).
 It also marked a departure in terms of design from a rugged boxy look to a more urban-oriented crossover SUV design.
 The fourth-generation model, launched for 2021, introduced an e-Power series hybrid powertrain option.

 First generation (T30; 2000)

 The T30 series X-Trail was unveiled at the September 2000 Paris Motor Show.
 It uses the Nissan MS/M&S/FF-S platform, shared with the Almera and the Primera.
-It entered production in October 2000, and sales in Japan commenced in November.
+It entered production in October 2000, with sales in Japan commenced in November.

 In the United Kingdom and Australia, the X-Trail was launched in October 2001.
 In June 2003, Nissan gave the car an interior and exterior facelift, while also upgrading the 2.2-litre turbo-diesels with a variable turbocharger (2.2 DCi rather than the earlier 2.2 Di), producing 136 PS instead of the original 114 PS.
 The external differences were slight, although the grille and the bumpers were redesigned and the Nissan logo was updated to the latest design.

 The X-Trail's All-Mode 4x4 transmission transfer case enables the driver to select between 2WD, 4WD or 4WD Lock through an electronic switch on the dashboard.
 Nissan offered a hydrogen fuel cell model named the X-Trail FCV on lease to businesses.
 It was unveiled at the 60th Frankfurt Motor Show in September 2003, followed by the 37th Tokyo Motor Show in the following month.

 While not marketed in the U.S., the X-Trail was sold in Canada for model years 2005 and 2006, and in Mexico since 2003.